1313e/PRISM/docs/source/user/terminology.rst

 Controller (rank)
 	An MPI process that controls the flow of operations in *PRISM* and distributes work to all workers and itself.
-	Currently, a controller also behaves like a worker, although is not identified as such.
+	By default, a controller also behaves like a worker, although is not identified as such.

 (Inverted) Covariance matrix [`cov_mat`/`cov_mat_inv`]
 	The (inverted) matrix of prior covariances between all model realization samples and itself.